-The Department of Neurology at Augusta University is seeking a Vascular Neurologist to join the Stroke Section team.
+The Department of Neurology at Augusta University is seeking a Vascular Neurologist to join the Stroke Section at a certified Comprehensive Stroke Center.
 This section has a track record of excellence in clinical care, research, and education.
-In addition to providing clinical care to patients at Augusta University, this section also serves patients across the state through a tele-stroke network that provides emergency stroke care for 30 hospitals.
+In addition to providing clinical care to patients at Augusta University, this section also serves patients across the state through a tele-stroke network that provides emergency stroke care for 29 hospitals.

-This position will provide coverage of the inpatient neurology service on a rotating basis, take call for the tele-stroke network, cover inpatient consultations for 12 weeks per year, engage in stroke-related clinical research and provide oversite and mentorship for Neurology residents and medical students on Neurology rotations.
+This position will provide coverage of the inpatient neurology service on a rotating basis, take call for the tele-stroke network, engage in stroke-related clinical research and provide oversight and mentorship for Vascular Neurology fellows, Neurology residents, and medical students.
+Investigator initiated research is highly encouraged.

-The ideal candidate will have completed an accredited Neurology residency program and Vascular fellowship, be board certified or board eligible in Vascular Neurology, and hold an active Georgia medical license at the time of appointment.
+The ideal candidate will have completed an accredited Neurology residency program and a Vascular Neurology fellowship, be board certified or board eligible in Vascular Neurology.
+Academic appointment will be commensurate with experience.

 Interested candidates should send a CV and brief statement of interest to: